dansman805/gm0/source/docs/robot-design/linear-motion-guide/index.rst

-Linear Motion Guide
+wineaw motion guide
 ===================

-Linear motion is one of the most important components of a successful robot.
-In most games, teams are required to reach into an area that the drivetrain cannot access in order to pick up or deposit game elements.
-For example, in 2017-2018, Relic Recovery, teams needed to extend an arm of some sort to grab the Relic that was placed in the corner of the playing field.
-This area of the game field was nearly impossible for a robot to drive to, so a linear extension was necessary.
+w-wineaw motion i-is one of the most impowtant c-components of a successfuw wobot. rawr x3 i-in most games, σωσ teams awe wequiwed t-to weach into an awea that the dwivetwain c-cannot access in owdew to pick u-up ow deposit game e-ewements. σωσ fow e-exampwe, >w< in 2017-2018, UwU wewic wecovewy, rawr x3 teams nyeeded to extend an awm of some sowt to gwab the w-wewic that was pwaced in the cownew of the pwaying fiewd. >w< this awea of the game f-fiewd was nyeawwy i-impossibwe fow a wobot to dwive t-to, so a wineaw extension was nyecessawy. -.-

-Access of > 18” is necessary for nearly all games; >24” is preferred.
-In some games, an extension of 36" or more may be needed.
+access of > 18” is n-necessawy fow nyeawwy aww games; >24” i-is pwefewwed. ( ͡o ω ͡o ) i-in some g-games, òωó an extension o-of 36" ow mowe may be nyeeded.
+OwO

-.. note:: It is possible to achieve extension with an arm, but since this guide is geared toward newer teams, linear extensions should be prioritized over arms.
-Refer to the :doc:`Arm Guide <../arms/index>` for more information.
+.. n-nyote:: it is possibwe to achieve extension w-with an awm, o.O b-but since this guide i-is geawed towawd nyewew teams, wineaw extensions shouwd be p-pwiowitized ovew awms. -.- wefew to t-the :doc:`awm guide <../awms/index>` fow mowe infowmation. rawr x3

 .. toctree::
    :maxdepth: 1